One minute review

 Curiously, we also noticed that HBO's classic western series Deadwood is also absent from the service, though the recently released Deadwood: The Movie, which ties off the show's loose ends, is available to stream.

-We imagine there's a licensing issue at play here, as Deadwood is seemingly the one HBO series that's available to stream on competing-service Stan.
+We imagine there's a licensing issue at play here, as Deadwood is seemingly the one HBO series that's available to stream on competing-service Paramount Plus.

-Omissions aide, we're quite impressed with the thoroughness of Binge's HBO (and Cinemax) offerings, with beloved older programmes like Band of Brothers, Generation Kill, The Wire, Rome, The Sopranos and Sex and the City all present and accounted for, along with some of the network's more recent hits, such as The Deuce, The Outsider, Watchmen, Big Little Lies and Succession.
+Omissions aide, we're quite impressed with the thoroughness of Binge's HBO (and Cinemax) offerings, with beloved older programmes like Band of Brothers, Generation Kill, The Wire, Rome, The Sopranos and Sex and the City all present and accounted for, along with some of the network's more recent hits, such as Euphoria, Peacemaker, The White Lotus, Succession and the Sex and the City sequel series, And Just Like That.

-Of course, there's more to Binge than its HBO partnership – the service also boasts a wide variety of scripted shows from other networks, including new teen favourites such as Batwoman and Katy Keene, alongside more grown-up fare like Halt and Catch Fire, Mr. Robot, Atlanta and Devs.
+Of course, there's more to Binge than its HBO partnership – the service also boasts a wide variety of scripted shows from other networks, including new teen favourites such as Superman and Lois and Gossip Girl, alongside more grown-up fare like Mr. Robot, Mr. Inbetween and Wentworth.

 Additionally, lifestyle and reality shows are well-represented, from Top Chef and Flip Wars to The Great British Bake Off and Keeping Up with the Kardashians.
-That said, if you're hoping to binge these shows from the beginning, you'll find that the missing seasons issue discussed earlier is even more rampant here – only a handful of episodes from season 18 of Keeping Up with the Kardashians are available to stream on Binge, and most other reality shows on the service similarly offer only the latest season.
+That said, if you're hoping to binge these shows from the beginning, you'll find that the missing seasons issue discussed earlier is even more rampant here – only the 20th season of Keeping Up with the Kardashians is available to stream on Binge, and most other reality shows on the service similarly offer only the latest season.

 In terms of its movie library, Binge has a wide selection of recent Hollywood films, along with a number of classics from years gone by.
 In keeping with its focus on binge-watching, the service offers several film collections called Binge Centres which gather together movies from well-known franchises, like the Fast and Furious or Jason Bourne sagas, and noted directors, such as Quentin Tarantino.